timothycdc/findata-kg/ideas/idea3_final.md

 > Geopolitical Risk Scenario: Oil Prices $\uparrow$, CPI $\uparrow$, Interest Rates $\uparrow$, Tech Sector Stocks $\downarrow$, but Palantir $\uparrow$

- This would require a more care in constructing the full adjacency matrix – as KG adjacency matrix would overlap with the $A_{aa}$ and $A_{mm}$ blocks.
+ This would require a more care in constructing the full adjacency matrix – as KG adjacency matrix would overlap with the $\mathbf{A}_{aa}$ and $\mathbf{A}_{mm}$ blocks.
 However, this is a promising framework for allowing PMs to inject their views into a predictive model.

 [^1]: Wilson, A. G. and Ghahramani, Z. (n.d.)
 Modelling Input Varying Correlations between Multiple Responses.
 Unpublished working paper, University of Cambridge.
 Accessed 2025. https://mlg.eng.cam.ac.uk/pub/pdf/WilGha12a.pdf